Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Preliminary

 where $\Phi_t(x)$ and $\Phi_t(G(z))$ are the projected data of reals and fakes using a function $\Phi$ with the time parameter $t$.
-Using Eq.(\ref{eq:GAN-loss-filtered}), the generator is trained to create fake data such that the projected fakes $\Phi_t(G(z))$ are similar to the projected reals $\Phi_t(x)$.
-The data-driven regularization will be imposed via a discrete representation of data $\{\Phi_T(y),\Phi_{T-1}(y),...,\Phi_2(y),\Phi_1(y),\Phi_0(y)\}$ where $\Phi_t(y)$ with larger $t$ is expected to have larger regularization effect and $\Phi_0(y) = y$ is the original real or fake data.
-To this aim, the time parameter ($t$) should start with a large value $T$ and shrink to zero with the optimization process, and the choice of $\Phi$ determines regularization effect.
+Using Eq.(\ref{eq:GAN-loss-filtered}), the discriminator is trained to distinguish the projected real against the projected fake while the generator is trained to create fake data such that the projected fakes $\Phi_t(G(z))$ are similar to the projected reals $\Phi_t(x)$.
+The data-based stabilization effect will be imposed via a discrete representation of data $\{\Phi_T(y),\Phi_{T-1}(y),...,\Phi_2(y),\Phi_1(y),\Phi_0(y)\}$ where $\Phi_t(y)$ with larger $t$ is expected to have larger effect such that the data is more easy to learn by GANs, and $\Phi_0(y) = y$ denotes the original real or fake data.
+To this aim, the time parameter ($t$) should start with a large value $T$ and shrink to zero during the training, and the choice of $\Phi$ determines the stabilization effect.

 \fw {55pt} \pw {45pt}